For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 COMMON GROUND-DOVE (Columbina passerina)

-WHITE-TIPPED DOVE (WHITE-TIPPED) (Leptotila verreauxi angelica) – Heard at Lost Maples where this species has recently colonized. [*]
+WHITE-TIPPED DOVE (WHITE-TIPPED) (Leptotila verreauxi angelica) [*]

 WHITE-WINGED DOVE (Zenaida asiatica)